NCIP/gdc-docs/docs/Encyclopedia/pages/Annotations_TCGA.md

 Introduction to Annotations
 ===========================
-This document is retained here for reference purposes and should not be considered the current standard.
+This document is retained for reference purposes for TCGA and should not be considered the current GDC standard.
+For information on the existing GDC use of annotations please see the [Annotations Encyclopedia entry](/Encyclopedia/pages/Annotations/).

-Document was adapted from https://wiki.nci.nih.gov/pages/viewpage.action?spaceKey=TCGA&title=Introduction+to+Annotations
+This document was adapted from https://wiki.nci.nih.gov/pages/viewpage.action?spaceKey=TCGA&title=Introduction+to+Annotations

 This section includes the following topics.